-In this guide, we’ll take a closer look at the best hostels in Scotland.
-We’ve cast our net across the country, taking in different locations, travel styles, and most importantly – budgets!
+In this guide, I’ll take you through the top-tier hostels in Scotland.
+I’ve cast my net across the whole country, taking in different locations, travel styles, and most importantly – budgets!

 - The Best Hostels in Edinburgh